hikeventures/hikeventures.github.io/_posts/tidbits/2014-12-14-outdoors-tidbits-19.markdown

 layout: post
 ---

 You only have a couple of hours left to win our [Thule GoPro Camera bag](http://hikeventures.com/advent-calendar-giveaway-4/).
 What's more?
 We got the [motrr Galileo](http://motrr.com) to give you an entirely new impression of our adventures.
 Konstantin went bike-rafting this weekend with his new Brompton bicycle.
 Also he will fly over from the Netherlands to Finland end of January for some adventures in Lapland.
-You will read about it on HikeVentures!
+You will read about it on HikeVentures! {% include intro_tidbits.html %}

 Hiking Bow Willow and Rockhouse Canyons. - [modernhiker.com](http://www.modernhiker.com/2014/12/08/hiking-bow-willow-and-rockhouse-canyons-anza-borrego-desert-state-park)